kristinjinks/kristinjinks.com/src/content/publications/climate-effects-tea-litter-decomposition-global-wetlands.md

 url: 'https://pubs.acs.org/doi/10.1021/acs.est.4c02116'
 ---

-This global study examines how climate effects on belowground tea litter decomposition vary depending on ecosystem and organic matter types across wetland environments.
-The research provides insights into climate-decomposition interactions in different wetland contexts.
+In this comprehensive global study, we examine how climate effects on belowground tea litter decomposition vary depending on ecosystem type and organic matter composition across diverse wetland environments worldwide.
+Using standardized decomposition experiments across 180+ sites spanning multiple continents, we reveal that climate sensitivity of decomposition processes is strongly mediated by local ecosystem characteristics and substrate quality.
+Our findings demonstrate that wetland type and organic matter chemistry create distinct climate-decomposition relationships, challenging simple global models of carbon cycling.

 **Citation count: 5**